-GE has control over certain matters submitted to BHGE stockholders for approval, including changes in capital structure, transactions requiring BHGE stockholder approval under Delaware law and corporate governance, subject to the terms of the Stockholders Agreement relating to GE's agreement to vote in favor of director nominees not designated by GE and to proposals by GE to acquire all of the shares of Class A common stock of BHGE held by non-GE stockholders.
-Even if GE sells additional equity in the future and is no longer a majority stockholder, GE may still exercise control or significant influence over matters submitted to stockholders of BHGE for approval.
+GE also has control over certain matters submitted to stockholders for approval, including changes in capital structure, transactions requiring stockholder approval under Delaware law and corporate governance, subject to the terms of the Stockholders Agreement relating to GE's agreement to vote in favor of director nominees not designated by GE and to proposals by GE to acquire all of the shares of Class A common stock held by non-GE stockholders.
+Even if GE sells additional equity in the future and is no longer a majority stockholder, GE may still exercise control or significant influence over matters submitted to our stockholders for approval.
 GE may also have influence over matters that do not require stockholder approval.
-GE may have different interests than other holders of BHGE Class A common stock on these and other matters which may affect our operational and financial decisions.
+GE may have different interests than other holders of Class A common stock on these and other matters which may affect our operational and financial decisions.

-Among other things, GE's control could delay, defer, or prevent a sale of the Company that other BHGE stockholders support, or, conversely, this control could result in the consummation of such a transaction that other BHGE stockholders do not support.
+Among other things, GE's control could delay, defer, or prevent a sale of the Company that other stockholders support, or, conversely, this control could result in the consummation of such a transaction that other stockholders do not support.
+This concentrated control could discourage a potential investor from seeking to acquire Class A common stock and, as a result, might harm the market price of that Class A common stock.

-Given GE's ownership and the interactions that have taken place and will take place between us and GE, our success depends in part on the reputation and success of GE.
+Given GE's ownership of the majority of our outstanding voting securities and the interactions that have taken place and will take place between us and GE, our success depends in part on the reputation and success of GE.
 In the event that we are no longer controlled by GE, our success will remain partially dependent on GE through, among other things, their participation in our business operations and strategy as described above, our reliance on the long-term agreements and transition services agreements between the Company and GE pursuant to the Master Agreement Framework and the public perception of our affiliation with GE.